Svoloch/xpath-tools/README.md

 xpath-tools
 ===========
-Tools for sipmleify working with DOM using XPath
+Tools for simpleify working with DOM using XPath

 Before using
 ------------